Ka pēhea te whakawhanake kaupapahere rapu mōhiohio OIA

 previous OIA requests

-current and past information and records management systems
+current and past IM systems

 authorised retention and disposal policies and practices, and